Two Rescuer BLS For Adults

 In most situations, a second person is available to be a rescuer.
-The AHA emphasizes the importance of the accessibility of cell phones with built-in speakerphones.
-The second rescuer must call 911 as you initiate CPR.
+The ILCOR emphasizes the importance of the accessibility of cell phones with built-in speakerphones.
+The second rescuer must call 911/EMS as you initiate CPR.
 The second rescuer can also help by securing an AED while you help the person.
 After the second rescuer gets back, the following CPR tasks can be shared:

 - The AED is prepared by the second rescuer.

 - The AED pads can be applied by the second rescuer.

 - Administering rescue breaths and opening the person’s airway is done by the second rescuer.

 - After every five cycles of compressions and breaths (30 compressions and two breaths per cycle for adults), switch roles.